DavidVDeaton/Portfolio/README.md

 - [Create By](#create-by)

 # General info
-This portfolio will introduce you to David Deaton and display some of his html, css and javascript coding projects.
+This portfolio will introduce you to David Deaton and display some of his coding projects.

 Please visit [https://davidvdeaton.github.io/Portfolio/index.html](https://davidvdeaton.github.io/Portfolio/index.html) for the site.